 14. Muscles Aches

 Unfortunately, the flu can impact just about every part of the body, including the muscles.
+When the flu infects the body, it sends out white blood cells (antibodies) to fight the infection, which frequently leads to swelling and muscle pain.

 13. Body Aches